Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 of the mentioned tools are described below.
 - #### UNREAL ENGINE:
-   - Unreal Engine is a complete suite of creation tools for game development, archi- tectural, and automotive visualization, linear film and television content creation, broadcast and live event production, training and simulation, and others real-time applications.
+   - Unreal Engine is a complete suite of creation tools for game development, archi- textural, and automotive visualization, linear film and television content creation, broadcast, and live event production, training and simulation, and other real-time applications.
+   - The Unreal engine has a lot of versions with advanced features.
+For this task, we used unreal engine version 4.27 for simulating the drone in the environment.
+   - MARKET PLACE: This is a place where we can get the landscapes, foliages, effects, and many features required to fulfill a project.
+We used most of the features in our project.

 - #### MICROSOFT AIRSIM:
-   - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross- platform simulator for drones, ground vehicles such as cars and various other objects, built on Epic Games’ proprietary Unreal Engine 4 as a platform for AI research.
-It is developed by Microsoft and can be used to experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.
+   - AirSim (Aerial Informatics and Robotics Simulation) is an open-source, cross- platform simulator for drones, ground vehicles such as cars and various other objects, built on Epic Games proprietary Unreal Engine 4 as a platform for AI research.
+   - It is developed by Microsoft and can be used to experiment with deep learning, computer vision, and reinforcement learning algorithms for autonomous vehicles.
-This allows testing of autonomous solutions without worrying about real-world damage.
+This allows the testing of autonomous solutions without worrying about real-world damage.
 AirSim, a simulator developed by Microsoft, offers various functions specifically designed for drone applications.

 Here are some key features of AirSim for drone functions: